- SAP big bang implementations contrast with sequential implementations and have a history of problems meeting expectations.

 The rather low success ratio of large enterprise implementations can be easily found.
 On average, only around ½ of implementations pay back their investment, and around 30% is considered a “success.”
 However, there are so many things that could be done to improve this.
 For instance, one reason that the success ratio is low is that monopolistic consulting companies like Deloitte and Accenture are relatively insensitive to the success of their projects because they will continue to sell work regardless of their success ratio because of their brand in the marketplace.

 The consulting companies are very serious about labor exploitation, as they continue to improve with their addiction to Indian labor; however, it’s hard to say that they are “serious” about implementation success.
 Their primary focus is on billing hours.
-It is the only real way that people who work in this companies are measured.
+It is the only real way that people who work in these companies are measured.
 The success of their projects and their clients is entirely ancillary to the main goal to pull out as many billing hours from their clients as possible.

 One way to improve the success ratio of SAP implementation is to reduce the number of implementations that are controlled by large implementation companies.
 Another way is to move towards multi-release implementations that allow the company to learn from earlier releases.